empty4est/hello-world-solidity-smart-contract/README.md

-# Hello World Solidity Smart Contract
+# Simple Solidity Smart Contract

 A simple smart contract that allows reading and writing text metadata.
 Built using Solidity.
 Deployed and verified on Ethereum's Ropsten Testnet.